Pilot Strike Disrupts Kenya Airways Flights - UrduPoint

 The pilots announced the strike in defiance of a court order against industrial action and gave no indication of how long it will last.

-The airline's managing director and CEO, Allan Kilavuka, said 23 flights had been cancelled as of 11:00 am due to "the unlawful strike".
+The airline's managing director and CEO, Allan Kilavuka, said 23 flights had been cancelled as of 11:00 am due to "the unlawful strike", affecting over 9,000 passengers.

 He urged the protesting pilots, who make up 10 percent of the workforce, to return to work by 10:30 am on Sunday.